You might probably know this but let me tell you again why your business should have a social media marketing strategy.

 Brands are placing a bigger emphasis on customer experience because of the impact it has on reputation.
 Brands who engage on social media channels receive higher loyalty from their customers.
 More than 50% of Americans who follow their favorite brands on social media are more loyal customers than those who don’t.

 Every post, ad, follower, blog post, and email is an opportunity for customers to convert.
-Whether you’re a B2C or B2B company, social media can be a very effective tool for gaining new leads and moving people through your sales funnel.
+Whether you’re a B2C or B2B company, social media can be a very effective tool for gaining new leads and moving people through your sales funnel, and helping achieve your overall marketing goals.

 Faceless corporations are a thing of the past, and now you can see more results through the humanization of your social media efforts.
 These days, consumers care not only about what they buy, but also the type of company they’re buying from.
 Social Media has a 100% higher lead to close rate than outbound marketing.
 With this advantage, you can practice rapid response to build a connection with a customer, rather than putting them through the automatic recording steps via telephone.